 - An overwhelming amount of five star/positive reviews (35%)

-There’s a variety of ways businesses can ask customers to provide a review — post-interaction emails, directly from e-commerce sites, sampling campaigns, or in a social media campaign.
+There’s a variety of ways businesses can ask customers to provide a review — review request emails, directly from e-commerce sites, sampling campaigns, or in a social media campaign.
 Additionally, brands may choose to share the reviews they collect with their retail partners so that consumers can find them anywhere they’re looking to make a purchasing decision.

 2. Don’t screen out negative reviews — find value in them

 In addition to giving consumers a true feel for a product or service, negative reviews are an opportunity for engaging with consumers and identifying potential product improvements.
-We have endless stories from clients who have used the feedback from their customers ratings and reviews to help inform all parts of their businesses, from products to processes to marketing.

-Responding to, and taking action on, negative feedback will protect your brand by fostering trust and loyalty with their customers.
+Responding to, and taking action on, negative feedback will protect your brand by fostering trust and loyalty with customers.

 3. Have a zero tolerance policy for fake reviews

-Not protecting yourself against fake reviews undoubtedly puts your business at risk.
-In the same survey as above, respondents said that fraudulent reviews from a brand’s employees (42%) and from other customers (34%) would cause them to lose trust in a brand.
-We also found that after losing trust in a brand, a vast majority (82%) of consumers would avoid using the brand ever again.
-If shoppers suspect a product to have fake reviews:
+Not protecting yourself against fake reviews undoubtedly puts your brand at risk.
+In the same research as above, respondents said that fraudulent reviews from a brand’s employees (42%) and from other customers (34%) would cause them to lose trust in a brand.

 - 36% wouldn’t buy the product